riadov001/MyJantes-FlutterApp/flutter/dev/devicelab/README.md

 Tasks specify the type of device they are to run on (`linux_android`, `mac_ios`, `mac_android`, `windows_android`, etc).
-When a device in the lab is free, it will pickup tasks that need to be completed.
+When a device in the lab is free, it will pick up tasks that need to be completed.

 1. If the task succeeds, the test runner reports the success and uploads its performance metrics to Flutter's infrastructure.
 Not all tasks record